pond/dnd/party_oswen/campaign_9/playlists/part_2.md

 ### Chapter 1: Into The Everything

 * (Prey) Beyond The Great Planes: Fell Found
-* (Honour Amongst Thieves) Never Stop Failing: Revelations Of The Scholar (Big V / A World Destroyed / Be The Courier)
+* (Honour Amongst Thieves) Never Stop Failing: Revelations Of The Scholar (One Eye V / A World Destroyed / Be The Courier)
 * (Genshin Cantus) Aqueous Grief: "But Kaden And Verano - And Others We Met - They - They Were From Oerth..."
 * (Weathering With You) Sea In The Sky: Opposite Ecstasy
 * (Genshin Shimmering Vol 4) Teegesellschaft Of The Hexenzirkel: Our Four Unlikely (But Excellent) Guides